Acercandr0/Latin-Accent/README.md

 ### Steps:
 1. Install the **Bonjour** extension from Mozilla Add-ons.
+2. Select "Local files" under 'Background type'.
-2. Open Bonjour's settings → click **"Show all settings"**.
+3. Open Bonjour's settings → click **"Show all settings"**.
-3. Copy the content of `bonjour.css`.
+4. Copy the content of `bonjour.css`.
-4. Paste it on Custom Style section.
+5. Paste it on Custom Style section.
-5. Your new tab page will now match the Latin Accent aesthetic.
+6. Your new tab page will now match the Latin Accent aesthetic.

 ### 💬 Notes
 - Restart Firefox after installing or editing any styles.